superctr/mod2vgm/readme.txt

 		May support XM in the future.

 	MOD:
-		Supports 4, 8, 16, 24 channel modules right now.
+		Supports 4, 8, 16, 24, 32, 48 channel modules right now.
+Does not support
-		Has to be exactly 4, 8, 16 or 24 channels.
+		arbitrary channel counts yet.

-		If something else, use openmpt to save it with the correct amount of channels.
+		If the channel did not convert properly, use openmpt to save it with the correct amount of channels.

 		Playback may not be 100% accurate to protracker, or anything really.